annotorious/project-website-source/content/annotorious/api-docs/osd-plugin.md

 After the annotation is created or canceled, OpenSeadragon automatically switches back to normal zoom & pan behavior.

+`.setDrawingEnabled` has no effect while `readOnly` mode is active.

 | Argument      | Type | Value                                         |
 |---------------|------|-----------------------------------------|
 | `enabled` | Boolean | if `true` OpenSeadragon switches from navigation to drawing mode |